LaSTiqq/Coffee-united-people-2.0/README.md

   - axios
   - react-router-dom
+  - js-cookie

-<sub>These are currently used packages.
-You can find actual list of them in package.json file both on backend and frontend folders</sub>
+<sub>You can find actual list of packages in package.json file both on backend and frontend folders</sub>

 ## Prerequsites